- What is BRT?

-No. It is possible to add BRT while maintaining bike lanes throughout Colorado Boulevard and there is no proposal to remove bike lanes.
-The plan to implement dedicated bus lanes while maintaining bike infrastructure on Colorado Boulevard is supported by the Los Angeles County Bicycle Coalition, Active SGV, Walk Bike Glendale, the Pasadena Complete Streets Coalition, and Walk Bike Burbank.
+It is possible to add BRT to Colorado Boulevard while maintaining bike lanes.
+Implementation of dedicated bus lanes while maintaining bike infrastructure on Colorado Boulevard is supported by the Los Angeles County Bicycle Coalition, Active SGV, Walk Bike Glendale, the Pasadena Complete Streets Coalition, and Walk Bike Burbank.

 Will BRT disrupt the Take Back the Boulevard project?

-No. Take Back The Boulevard (TBTB) is a collaborative project of many of Eagle Rock’s local community organizations to remake the streetscape of Colorado Boulevard.
+Take Back The Boulevard (TBTB) is a collaborative project of many of Eagle Rock’s local community organizations to remake the streetscape of Colorado Boulevard, including buffered bike lanes, sidewalk curb extensions, and landscape improvements.
 While dedicated bus lanes were outside of the scope defined by TBTB, there is nothing about bus lanes that would negatively impact TBTB’s goals.
-In fact, the BRT project could very well help our community better achieve the vision outlined in that plan, which included expanding transportation options, increasing public health and improving environmental quality.
+In fact, a BRT project that maintains TBTB bike lanes could very well help our community better achieve the vision outlined in that plan, which included expanding transportation options, increasing public health and improving environmental quality.
 You can read more about TBTB at The Eagle Rock Association’s website: http://tera90041.org/important-issues/ongoing/take-back-the-boulevard/

 Will Colorado Boulevard Have to be Reduced to One Lane of Travel in Each Direction?